Manager of Access Programs

 • Principles of joint program administration

-• Principles of supervision, training, and performance evaluation
+• Principles of contractual administration and compliance

 Skill/Ability in:

-• Directing the planning, design, and implementation of joint transportation programs
+• Directing the planning, design and implementation of joint transportation programs

-• Interpreting, analyzing, and applying Federal, State, and local policies, laws, and regulations
+• Interpreting, analyzing and applying Federal, State and local policies, laws and regulations

-• Communicating clearly and concisely, both orally and in writing
+• Communicating clearly and concisely both orally and in writing

 Equal Employment Opportunity GroupBox1